crittermike/personal-blog/src/pages/ramblings/angularjss-declarative-markup.md

 Doing it the jQuery callback way means matching behavior up to jQuery selectors, which means that your behavior depends on whichever class or ID or decided to assign to your markup.
 This means that a class change that might just be for CSS purposes could break your JS in non-obvious ways.
 This is a refactoring nightmare and will make scare you away from making any edits to your markup when making design changes.

 Plus, when the behavior is defined in the markup, you can easily tell what is happening when you click this or hover that.
-If you see ng-click=""whatever"" then you know you can grep your JS for whatever() to find the function's definition.
+If you see ng-click="whatever" then you know you can grep your JS for whatever() to find the function's definition.

 On the other hand, if your jQuery callbacks are defined in one of 10 or 20 JS files and you have no idea which selector the JS is using to grep for it, finding the code you're looking for can be tough.
 It usually involves setting an event breakpoint in the browser's dev tools and stepping through the debugger until you see it, which is not my idea of a good time.